How is the Cause of Failed Back Surgery Syndrome Diagnosed?

 Post Operative Imaging for Failed Back Surgery Syndrome

-Diagnosis of FBSS begins with post-operative imaging.
+The diagnosis of FBSS begins with post-operative imaging.
 Dr. Chappuis and his team need to review what the spine looks like now, in order to see what structural issues may be contributing to the development of chronic pain.
 Some of the tools used for this type of imaging include:

 MRI (Magnetic Resonance Imaging) for FBSS

 One of the strongest tools available is magnetic resonance imaging, commonly referred to as an MRI.
-MRIs use a very strong magnet to activate and measure small magnetic fields in side of the water in your body.
+MRIs use a very strong magnet to activate and measure small magnetic fields inside of the water in your body.
 They then create an image that allows spine specialists to see an image of the inside of the body.
 Your surgeon may also add “contrast,” which is a safe dye that enhances the MRI images for a clearer picture.

 MRIs provide the most detailed scans currently available.
 But they require at least a very small amount of water or hydration, which means that they may not be able to provide thorough imaging of areas of the body that do not have water present.
 MRIs are best used to read areas of soft tissue, and are used to detect: